Pink Flowering Onion flowers

 Planting & Growing

-Pink Flowering Onion will grow to be only 4 inches tall at maturity extending to 6 inches tall with the flowers, with a spread of 8 inches.
+Pink Flowering Onion will grow to be about 16 inches tall at maturity, with a spread of 8 inches.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 5 years.
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.
 It can be propagated by multiplication of the underground bulbs.